GrammaTech/gtirb/CONTRIBUTING.md

 - All code you care about should be tested.
 - Any code you don't care about should be removed.
+- C++ code should be tested on Linux using GCC and Clang, and on Windows using Visual Studio.
 - Code testing is done via Google Test.
 - Test names are prefixed with the type of test they are (`Unit_`, `System_`, `Integration_`).
 - No unit test should take more than 0.5 seconds.